danielwaldram/ml_6350/README.md

 # ml_6350
 This is a machine learning library developed by Daniel Waldram for CS 5350/6350 in University of Utah.

+For assignment 5 run ./run_assignment_5.sh\
 For assignment 4 run ./run_assignment_4.sh\
 For assignment 2, run ./run_assignment_2.sh\
 Look at the README in the Ensemble Learning folder for additional details.\
 For assignment 3, run ./run_assignment_3.sh\

+Neural Networks
+    To run the primal SVM algorithm use the neural_net_vectorized.py file.
+There are two main functions in this file that a user must interact with.\
+        - The initialize_network function takes in the hidden layer widht, length of the input examples, and the number of desired hidden layers.
+This function outputs a neural network which is represented as a list of dictionaries.
+Each entry in the list is another layer of the network and contains current weight values, gradient values, and the prediction of the network at that layer.\
+        - After creating a network, a user can call the stochastic_gradient_descent_nn function, which takes in a set of examples, number of epochs, a learning rate, and a parameter a for tuning the learning rate in addition to the initialized neural net.
+This function returns a cost vector that shows the cost for every epoch.
+It also returns the trained neural network that can then be used to make predictions

 SVM
     To run the primal SVM algorithm use the primal_svm function in the SVM.py script which take the following inputs.\